This article may contain affiliate links. See our disclosure link for more information.

-I’ve celebrated Christmas in Germany several times, and one of my favorite ways to get into a festive mood is to visit local Christmas markets.
+I’ve celebrated Christmas in Germany (and Switzerland) several times, and one of my favorite ways to get into a festive mood is to visit local Christmas markets.
 There are no entrance fees, so you can come and go as many times as you’d like, and they’re the perfect place for sampling traditional German Christmas food and participating in German Christmas traditions.

 Christmas markets abound in Germany.
 Nearly every town has one and large cities often have a main Christmas market in the city center and several smaller ones scattered throughout the city.
 If you visit Germany in December before Christmas Eve, you shouldn’t have any problems finding a Christmas market.